You are here

 Step 2: Assess

-Screen regularly for distress and other needs using validated screening tools.
-Type and timeline of assessments depend on the severity, extent of life interference, urgency and complexity of the symptoms or needs identified.
+Use validated screening tools to identify if the patient, their family or caregiver have any needs that require urgent intervention.
+Type and timeliness of screening will depend on the severity, extent of life interference, urgency and complexity of the symptoms or needs identified.

 Conversation and Consent Tools